Simulation as Supervision: Mechanistic Pretraining for Scientific Discovery: SGNN Architecture and Training Details

 \subsection{Model Architecture}

 To demonstrate the flexibility of the SGNN framework across tasks and domains, we implemented a range of neural architectures tailored to each problem type.
 We found that straightforward, task-appropriate models performed well out-of-the-box when trained with simulation-grounded supervision.
-This suggests that the SGNN training paradigm provides a strong inductive bias that reduces reliance on heavy architecture tuning.
-Accordingly, we selected architectures that align naturally with each task structure—e.g., sequence models for time series and graph models for networks—to ensure strong baseline performance without domain-specific feature engineering.
+This suggests that the SGNN training framework reduces reliance on choosing a specific architecture.
+We selected architectures that align naturally with each task structure: e.g., sequence models for time series and graph models for networks.

-\textbf{Time Series Forecasting.} For epidemiological and ecological forecasting, we used two classes of models:
+\paragraph{Time Series Forecasting.} For epidemiological and ecological forecasting, we used two classes of models:

 \begin{itemize} \item \textbf{PatchTST-style temporal patching transformers} \cite{patchtst}: These models divide input sequences into non-overlapping temporal patches (e.g., 7-day blocks) and encode each as a token, allowing efficient self-attention over longer sequences.
 This design captures coarse-grained temporal structure while preserving positional resolution. \item \textbf{Hybrid convolutional neural network (CNN{)}-Transformer architectures}: We also employed models that combine convolutional feature extraction with transformer-based sequence modeling.
 CNN layers detect local patterns (e.g., sudden surges, weekly reporting artifacts), while transformers model long-range dependencies and dynamics.
 This hybrid design balances expressivity and efficiency, particularly for noisy, high-variance real-world time series with both short-term and long-term patterns. \end{itemize}